 About ArgoCD Tracking ID

-This article explains ArgoCD's Tracking ID.
-It serves as a supplement to the Resource Tracking document.
-In the second half, we'll also show how to use Tracking ID to solve the problem of managing "non-self-referencing resources."
+This article explains ArgoCD's Tracking ID, supplementing the Resource Tracking documentation.
+In the latter half, we'll also discuss how to use Tracking IDs to resolve the management issues of "non-self-referencing resources."

-ArgoCD provides three primary methods for tracking Kubernetes resources:
+ArgoCD provides three main tracking methods for tracking Kubernetes resources:

 • Label